 The location, rent levels, unit size, age, features, and amenities were analyzed in order to try to establish an estimate of market rent levels for the subject property.
-Following this approach we have determined that, all things being equal, these market properties suggest a rent of around \$863 for a one-bedroom unit, \$1,062 for a two-bedroom unit, and \$1,201 for a three-bedroom unit.
+Following this approach we have determined that, all things being equal, these market properties suggest a rent of around \$915 for a one-bedroom unit, \$1,079 for a two-bedroom unit, and \$1,200 for a three-bedroom unit.

-Based on the proposed rents at the proposed development, this rent is found to be significantly below the gross adjusted market rent (35.23 percent less).
-It should be noted that, in consultation with the developer/applicant, the rents for the proposed development were set to comply with the 35 percent market rent advantage threshold.
+Based on the proposed rents at the proposed development, this rent is found to be significantly below the gross adjusted market rent (30.04 percent less).